The Happenings on Shaw Hill

 “Where is the door you found him sleeping?”

-“Well,” Dr. Scotts said, “you could go over there and have time to look around.
-If you go at night you are likely to find your neighbor awake.”
+“Well,” Dr. Scotts said, “if you go over there during the day you will have time to look around.
+If you go at night you are likely to find your neighbor wide-awake.
+And, I promise, you will not like that.”

-“If he does sleep during the day.
+“If he sleeps during the day.
 That is just a theory, right?”

 “Yes, but….” he glanced out his office window for a moment like he was distracted by something out on the sidewalk.
-“I think it is worth a try.”
+“It is worth a try.”

 “Should I go over there now?”